mahinshaw/dotfiles/README.md

 [YADR](https://github.com/skwp/dotfiles) : Showed me what vim could do and inspired me to do my own work.

-[Thoughbot](https://github.com/thoughbot/dotfiles) : More good learning form these guys.
+[Thoughbot](https://github.com/thoughbot/dotfiles) : More good learning from these guys.
 You can find `rcm` here.